Enecuum/docs/faq.md

 #### No referral reward

-- *As a referral*: search for you address (public key) history in the [Blockchain Explorer.](https://neuro.enecuum.com/) Click on the microblock hash and make sure that you have a referrer (agent) listed in the "referrer" field.
+- *As a referral*: search for you address (public key) history in the [Blockchain Explorer.](https://pulse.enecuum.com/) Click on the microblock hash and make sure that you have a referrer (agent) listed in the "referrer" field.
 If you don't, back up your private key, reinstall the app, import your private key and enter the referral code again.
-- *As an agent*: search for your referral's address (public key) in the [Blockchain Explorer.](https://neuro.enecuum.com/) Click on the microblock hash and make sure it is your address that is listed in the "referrer" field.
+- *As an agent*: search for your referral's address (public key) in the [Blockchain Explorer.](https://pulse.enecuum.com/) Click on the microblock hash and make sure it is your address that is listed in the "referrer" field.
 If that is correct, check that your referral is actually mining.

-###  Buying & Swapping
+###  Buying

-#### The exchange keeps canceling the withdrawal

-- Check that you are entering a correct **Ethereum** address, not an Enecuum address.
-- Please read our guide on [How to withdraw funds.](/enq/how-to-buy.html#how-to-withdraw-funds)

-#### I transferred ENQ from the exchange straight to the app, skipping the swapping process

-- Your tokens could not be transferred to Enecuum network address, so they are still at the exchange.
-You can try to withdraw it again to a new correct **Ethereum** address.
-- If your exchange balance is lowered, then please contact the support of the exchange.

 #### I transferred my ENQ to smart contract instead of Crex24

 - There is no way to get tokens from the smart contact address.
 Unfortunately you have lost your tokens.

-#### The swap takes too long/The swap is stuck in pending

-- Ethereum transaction stuck in pending can be caused by an increase in the gas price in Ethereum ([https://ethgasstation.info/](https://ethgasstation.info/)).
-Please be patient.
-- If you don’t see corresponding transaction (TX hash field is empty but status is approved) in history for 15 minutes, please contact [support](#support).
-- If you had edited the transaction (e.g. changed the gas fee), you might have erased transaction's DATA field.
-We will need to process your swap manually, and in order to do so, you'll need to provide a proof that the transaction is yours.
-Please [sign your transaction](https://vintage.myetherwallet.com/signmsg.html) and contact the [support](#Support).

-#### I don't see my tokens in MetaMask

-- Import ENQ (ERC-20) token into Metamask using **0x16ea01acb4b0bca2000ee5473348b6937ee6f72f** token address.
-- If you are still having issues, you can read our [guide](/enq/how-to-swap.html#enq-erc-20-→-enq-testnet-swap) or watch a [video tutorial](https://www.youtube.com/watch?time_continue=84&v=9EfS3k7NPzg).

 ## Support